SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 ### A.1.1 A tiny city

-Imagine the mind as a miniature, microscopic city inside your head, complete with people, streets and buildings.
+Imagine the mind as a miniature, microscopic city inside our head, complete with people, streets and buildings.

 These tiny inhabitants are so small that they can't think much on their own.
 They can barely hold onto a minimal unit of information, a small piece of data, something as simple as a number from 0 to 9 or a letter.
 They are rather clumsy on their own, but they can communicate with each other.
 In groups, they can form words or even images.